nsrau/azure-docs.it-it/articles/active-directory/conditional-access/what-if-tool.md

 ## <a name="evaluation"></a>Versione di valutazione

-Avviare una valutazione facendo **cosa accade se**.
+You start an evaluation by clicking **What If**.
 Al termine della valutazione, viene generato un report contenente gli elementi seguenti:

 ![What If](./media/what-if-tool/03.png)